nps5696/computer-vision-cognition/weekly_reports/Status_Report_10_02_23.md

      - Learning Flask functionality such as jsonify and GET/POST methods
    - Plans and Goals
      - Should have a running code that can accept POST request and store time and event dictionary of facial recognition in coming week.
-     - Will look to push stored event to front end web server.
+     - Will look to push stored event data to front end web server.

  - **Richard Paul McDowell**